Violent ’80s and ’90s Anime Defying Censorship Rules

 1987│Movie

-Devilman: The Birth is an OVA directed by Tsutomu Iida that adapts Go Nagai’s classic manga into a visceral animated experience.
+Devilman: The Birth is an OVA directed by Tsutomu Iida that adapts Go Nagai’s classic manga into a gory animated experience.
 The story follows Akira Fudo, a mild-mannered high school student who transforms into the powerful demon-human hybrid, Devilman, to combat a rising tide of malevolent demons.
-The anime is infamous for its shocking and grotesque depictions of violence, with scenes of dismemberment, decapitation, and brutal combat that push the boundaries of the horror genre.
-With its intense narrative and striking visuals, Devilman: The Birth remains a significant and influential piece of ’80s anime horror.
+The anime is infamous for its gruesome confrontations and violence, leading to and brutal combat that push the boundaries of the horror genre.
+With its violent narrative and gruesome visuals, Devilman: The Birth remains a significant and influential piece of ’80s anime horror.

 devilman the birth anime